blinklet/learning/data-science/data-science-environment.md

 Now you have a tables showing 3,503 tracks with information about the album, artists, composer, and length of each track.

-Now that you are done with this section, clode the session you created earlier:
+Now that you are done with this section, close the session you created earlier:

 ```python
 session1.close()
 ```

-## Joining tables in SQLAlchemy
+## Querying joined tables in SQLAlchemy

 Another way to create the dataframe containing album and track information from the Chinook database is to perform the table joins in the SQLAlchemy ORM query so that Pandas receives the final dataframe in one step.
 This may be desirable because it simplifies your Pandas operations.
-In the end, your decision about whether you join and manipulate your data in Pandas or in the SQLAlchemy query will depend on issues like the purpose of your application, the size of the database tables and pandas dataframes, database server performance, and the processing and memory resources available on your workstation.

 Demonstrate how tables are linked with relationships in ORM.
 But we don't use this in our analysis but its good to know...